mskelton/farm/README.md

 ## Installation

-You can install farm by running the install script which will download the [latest release](https://github.com/mskelton/farm/releases/latest).
+You can install Farm by running the install script which will download the [latest release](https://github.com/mskelton/farm/releases/latest).

 ```bash